- Veg Scheme

-The North London Waste Authority, which deals with waste from seven north London boroughs, including Hackney, is planning to build a huge new incinerator at Edmonton.
+The North London Waste Authority, which deals with waste from seven north London boroughs, including Hackney and Haringey, is planning to build a huge new incinerator at Edmonton.
 But campaigners at Stop the Edmonton Incinerator Now are concerned about toxic waste and C02 emissions.
 The size of the plant is potentially too big, based on low recycling rate projection, which risks undermining the crucial and necessary strive to the gold standard in managing waste – reducing, reusing, recycling and aiming for a circular economy, a policy that GC actively pursues and promotes through our work.
 Incineration is one up from landfill and involves burning plastics/fossil fuels.
 A failure to strive for the gold standard in waste management in north London is a failure we cannot afford in this time of runaway climate change.

 There are several compelling arguments against the plant.

 While modern incinerators produce lower toxic emissions than the incinerators of old, and filtering tech is developing all the time, modern incinerators still emit significant levels of dioxins, NOx and ultrafine particles that can be harmful to both human health and the natural environment.

 It is fair to note that the proposed Edmonton plant has been through planning and has been given the all clear by the Environment Agency.
 But are the Environmental Agency’s standards good enough?